Ran 350 consecutive miles.

 Most people try to avoid pain.
 Biologically, we're programmed to avoid pain.
 Pain is your body's way of telling you that it's banged up.
 But that doesn't mean pain is always bad.
 When you exercise to build muscle, you'll feel pain.
 That's the only way to get stronger — your muscles have to be broken down so that newer and stronger ones can be built.

 When Dean was told that running was supposed to "hurt like hell", a switch flipped in his head.
 Instead of hiding from pain, Dean began to embrace it.
 This doesn’t mean that the more pain you feel, the more good you're doing.
-This means that just because you feel pain, does not mean you have to stop.
+This means that just because you feel pain, doesn't mean you have to stop.
 Anytime you push past your limits, you will feel discomfort.
 You will feel pain.
 Don't fear it ― expect pain and embrace it.
 That is how Dean did all he did.
 That is how you get better.
 That is how you grow.